 Since the main component of tummy tuck surgery involves bringing together and tightening separated abdominal muscles, there is currently no non-surgical technique that can achieve the same quality of results as a tummy tuck.
-However, Dr. Joe offers non-surgical treatment options to address loose skin in the body as well as excess fat, respectively.
+However, our practice offers non-surgical treatment options to address loose skin in the body as well as excess fat, respectively.
 Venus Legacy® is a non-invasive technology from our medical spa that uses radiofrequency energy and Pulsed Electro Magnetic Fields to reduce cellulite and wrinkles, often resulting in tighter-looking skin.
 This in-office procedure can improve the face, body, or lower extremities for results that appear very natural.
-For pockets or bulges of excess fat, Dr. Joe also offers CoolSculpting® to slim and contour virtually any body area using controlled cooling technology.
+For pockets or bulges of excess fat, we also offer CoolSculpting® to slim and contour virtually any body area using controlled cooling technology.
 As one of the most popular methods of non-surgical fat reduction available, CoolSculpting® can help smooth “love handles,” “bra rolls,” and other regions by removing up to 20 to 30 percent of fat in the treated area(s).
 With both Venus Legacy® and CoolSculpting®, there is no downtime necessary after the procedure.
-Dr. Joe and our team of aesthetic professionals can help you formulate the best treatment plan for your needs and cosmetic goals.
+Our team of aesthetic professionals can help you formulate the best treatment plan for your needs and cosmetic goals.

 What are the Risks of Tummy Tuck Surgery?

-The problems Dr. Joe has encountered with tummy tuck surgery tend to be the same as issues that may arise for all cosmetic procedures.
+The problems our plastic surgeons have encountered with tummy tuck surgery tend to be the same as issues that may arise for all cosmetic procedures.
 Irregularity or asymmetry may persist, and touch-up surgery may be required.
 A number of patients develop fluid collections after their drains are removed.
 Sometimes this requires draining, which is done with a needle in the clinic.
 Rare instances of permanent fluid buildup have been reported.
 Treatment to correct lasting fluid accumulation involves another operation to remove the tissue lining that is continuing to form abnormal fluid.

 Bad scarring is another possible complication.
 Infection is rare and usually treated with antibiotics or surgical drainage.
 Excessive bleeding is unusual, and drainage tubes are utilized to address this possibility.
 Geometrical problems, such as elevation of the pubic hairline or a lack of central placement of the belly button, are potential risks.
-Dr. Joe curves the incision over the pubis and makes precise preoperative measurements to prevent these issues from occurring.
+Our surgeons generally curve the incision over the pubis and make precise preoperative measurements to prevent these issues from occurring.

 Blood clots can be avoided by being active after your procedure.
-To avoid blood clots, Dr. Joe uses compressive stockings or mechanical devices on the operating table to squeeze the patient’s calves.
+To avoid blood clots, our plastic surgeons use compressive stockings or mechanical devices on the operating table to squeeze the patient’s calves.
 Walking as soon as possible is helpful to maintaining muscle strength and preventing blood clots.
 Surgeons may instruct patients to perform ankle and foot exercises after surgery to improve blood circulation.